MartinT86/MartinT86.github.io/_posts/PUB_2016-11-29-dotnetcore-azure.md

 ## Configuring your app to run in IIS

 For your app to work in Azure, you need to configure it to with IIS and there are a few steps to this.
+The detail on them can be found [here](https://docs.microsoft.com/en-us/aspnet/core/publishing/iis)

 ### project.json